Big Brother Mzansi 2022: housemates with pics, full names, profiles

 14. Themba Karabo Mabaso

 Themba Karabo Mabaso is a thirty-year-old Big Brother Mzansi contestant from Johannesburg.
 Themba is a heavily inked tattoo artist.
-Unlike his attention-grabbing looks, he prefers to maintain a low profile.
+Unlike his attention-grabbing looks, Karabo prefers to maintain a low profile.

 15. Thobeka Mtshali

 Thobeka Mtshali, also known as Venus, is a Big Brother Mzansi 2022 cast from Richards Bay.
-The twenty-five-year-old embodies creativity by writing music, playing the piano and making beats.
+The twenty-five-year-old embodies creativity as a songwriter, by playing the piano and making beats.
 She describes herself as a layered person.

 16. Tulani Madala

 Tulani Madala, also known as Tulz, is a twenty-eight-year-old contestant from Johannesburg.
 He has a velvet voice which complements his soft personality, although he has a tough exterior.
-Tulz believes he is single because he was not well behaved during the heyday of his DJ and radio career.
+Tulani believes he is single because he was not well behaved during the peak of his DJ and radio career.

 17. Ukho Samelaaka

 Twenty-five-year old Ukho Samela, also known as Sis Tamara, hails from Johannesburg.
 The bubbly Sis Tamara goes by the pronouns he/ him/ she/ her/ they and them.
-They are passionate about queer and trans representation.
+Sis Tamara is fervent about queer and trans representation.

 18. Yolanda Glover

-Thirty-year-old Yolanda Glover, also known as Yoli, is from Durban.
-Yolanda describes herself as “Berocca without the medicine”.
+Thirty-year-old Yolanda Glover, also known as Yoli, hails from Durban.
+Yolanda refers to herself as “Berocca without the medicine”.
 She has an infectious energy and enjoys being around people.
 She considers herself an open book since she is sometimes too honest.

 Big Brother Mzansi 2022 channel on DStv